romana1234/ada-template-website/website.md

 </div>

-The low $R^2 \approx 0.1$ values suggests that the predictors used do not explain all of the variance.
+The low R-squared = 0.098 value suggests that the predictors used do not explain all of the variance.
 Even though that number is reltively low, the p-values of our parameters are almost all significant (<0.05, despite the intercept and 'World cinema' genre), suggesting that they are significant for the assessment of the female share.
 In order to have a better visulization of the relative impact of each predictor on the female share, let's take a look at the following figure:

 <div style="display: flex; justify-content: center;">
   <img width="800" src="https://user-images.githubusercontent.com/100930184/209154831-e693830f-5fb6-4980-a8e3-1a1c81dff259.png">